 Weird N.J. is where I established quite the reputation as a “Compiler of Written Things.”
 Such as two anthologies of ghost stories: Weird Hauntings: True Tales of Ghostly Places (2006) and Weird Encounters: True Tales of Haunted Places (2010), and two of the magazine’s special editions: Tales From Clinton Road (2000) and Last Exit: Travels with Death in the Garden State (2009).

-Most recently, four of my stories appear in Home State Hauntings, which is Weird NJ’s first foray into eBook publishing.
-One story, about Williamsville Cemetery in Vernon, NJ, has never been published before and it’s accompanied by one of the creepiest ghost photos I’ve ever seen.
+Four of my stories also appear in Home State Hauntings: True Stories of Ghostly Places in New Jersey, which was Weird NJ’s first foray into eBook publishing and has now become a printed special issue available here or here.
+One story, about Williamsville Cemetery in Vernon, NJ, is accompanied by one of the creepiest ghost photos I’ve ever seen.
 It also features many other stories that I’ve edited, and illustrations by Ryan Doan, who worked with me on Weird Hauntings and Weird Encounters.
-It’s available in Nook, Kindle, and iBook formats.

 And no, I’ve never seen a ghost myself, though I think one may have influenced me once.